 WASTE ART and FOUND OBJECT ASSEMBLAGE

-As mentioned, artists, designers and craftspeople are increasingly using discarded, found, and waste materials, to create exciting new artworks and functional pieces.
-Plastic bottles, spoons and food packaging can serve as base material for sculptures, while wrappers and other paper waste can be transformed into collages.
+As mentioned in part 1, artists, designers, and craftspeople are increasingly using discarded, found, and waste materials, to create exciting new artworks and functional pieces.
+Plastic bottles, spoons, and food packaging can serve as a base material for sculptures, while wrappers and other paper waste can be transformed into collages.
 Plastic bags and foil packets are used to create yarn for crochet work, and bottle caps are strung and wired together, to create interesting, visually-appealing images and shapes.
 When combined with a fine art aesthetic and conceptual depth, things we consider to be “waste” can truly be transformed into valuable and pleasing pieces of art.

-In 2006, a project entitled “Waste at Work” focused on paper waste-reduction and minimisation.
-Artists, including Lien Botha and Nandipha Mntambo, were paired with participating companies, and artworks, or art installations, were created by using the company's discarded paper as the departure point, concept and material.
+In 2006, a project entitled “Waste at Work” focused on paper waste-reduction and minimization.
+Artists, including Lien Botha and Nandipha Mntambo, were paired with participating companies, and artworks, or art installations, were created by using the company's discarded paper as the departure point, concept, and material.

 “Installation Art” that forms part of "Green Art", or the environmental movement, often makes use of discarded items, as mentioned above, but could also focus on creating an environment, or natural constructed space.
 Whether this environment is created outdoors, or in a gallery space, the aim is to create a space that the viewer can experience and interact with, in order to create new understanding, or to raise certain questions about what we experience around us.
 An example of this could be to create a fantasy forest in a small room, by using a variety of plants, branches, leaves and sand/soil, enhanced by sound recordings from a forest.
 South African artist Stefanie Schoeman's installation artworks often involve suspending collections from her travels.
 Her "Maanlandskap" is a reconstruction of a desert landscape, incorporating small rocks of similar sizes, collected in Namibia.